oneness/oneness/README.md

 ### Hi there 👋
 I occasionally blog about programming [**here.**](https://www.birkey.co/archive.html)

-**Note**: I am **NOT** currently available for hire and do **NOT** respond to third party recruiters.
-However, if your company values fast feedback cycle, developer productivity via great tooling and functional approach to problem solving, I'd be interested in spending sometime together to solve tough problems.
+**Note**: I am not currently available for hire and do not engage with third-party recruiters.
+However, if your company prioritizes rapid feedback cycles, developer productivity through effective tooling, APIs, and robust platforms, as well as a functional approach to problem-solving, I’d be open to exploring how we can collaborate on tackling complex challenges.